Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 Even if you have a targeted job-search strategy, a generic resume and cover letter can quickly stall your efforts.
 One glance at your resume will tell an employer if you wrote it specifically for the company or if you created a one-size-fits-all document that you emailed to every business on your list.

-Your search will be much more successful if you customize your cover letter and resume to specifically address the company’s business problems and your capacity to solve them.
+Your search will be much more successful if you customize your resume and cover letter to specifically address the company’s business problems and your capacity to solve them.
+Take time to read the job description carefully and tailor your application accordingly.

 Because so many resumes are read online, through applicant tracking systems, or on mobile devices, the top third of your resume is prime marketing real estate.
 If a hiring manager doesn’t immediately see a compelling message in that portion, they will swipe to the next resume—meaning, as Heidi Klum would say on Project Runway, “You’re out.”